Logius-standaarden/BOMOS-Fundament/ch04_Het_Beheer_en_Ontwikkelmodel_EN.md

 ![BOMOS Activitydiagram](images/BOMOS-15_BOMOS-activiteiten-blanco_EN.png "BOMOS Activitydiagram")

-## Necessary structure for each situation
+## Necessary Structure for each Situation

 The structure of the development and management subjects is situationally dependent; in other words, different situations can result in a different structure for the optimum result.
 Every subject can be implemented in a minimum and a maximum scenario, or may not in fact be relevant for a specific organisation.
 In other words there is no automatic requirement that every subject is implemented.
 Indeed, too much emphasis on formalisation can have a counterproductive result.